medikoo/modules-webmake/README.md

 Include [source maps][], for easier debugging.
 Source maps work very well in WebKit and Chrome's web inspector.
 Firefox's Firebug however has some [issues][firebug issue].

+##### cache `boolean` _programmatical usage only_

+When on, parsed files content with its dependencies list is cached in memory.
+When bundle is requested again only modified files are read and parsed.
+Can speed up bundle generation if Webmake is bound to server process (as in below example).
+Defaults to _false_.

 ### Programmatically:

 ```javascript